ericfernance/rapidreporter/README.md

 This project is a basic report builder for Go.
-It is inspired by KoolReport in the PHP world.
+It is inspired by KoolReport in PHP.

 Sample usage: